We can sync service calls (Tickets) from CW Manage to eAutomate. Both chargeable and non-chargeable tickets will sync over.

 By default, all tickets come into eAutomate with the status of OK to Invoice.
 You can change this via the Hidden2 variable.
 Updating the variable to P (for Pending) will cause the tickets to be imported with the status of Pending.
 Pending calls can be imported with no labor records attached, OK to Invoice calls must have a labor record attached.

 1. The service call imported from Connectwise will use the same standard serviceable item for all calls.
 If you are using the ID964 agreement sync, this item will be automatically added to each contract created by the sync.
-(This item number is set on Variable W on ID964) If you are not using the agreement sync, you'll need to manually create this item number as CW-Service and add it to the contracts.
+(This item number is set on Variable W on ID964) If you are not using the agreement sync, you'll need to manually create this item number as CW-Service and add it to any contracts that will be linked via the sync.

 2. Contract matching is based on the following hierarchy: